 - In premenopausal women—missed menstrual cycles, infertility , osteoporosis , vaginal dryness, loss or reduction in female characteristics

-- In men—impotence, reduced size of testes, decreased production of sperm, infertility , breast enlargement, reduced muscle mass, loss or reduction in male characteristics like beard growth
+- In men—erectile dysfunction, reduced size of testes, decreased production of sperm, infertility , breast enlargement, reduced muscle mass, loss or reduction in male characteristics like beard growth

 Insufficient levels of growth hormone